shawntabrizi/awesome-polkadot/README.md

 The problem I found with other awesome lists is that there are so many links and resources, that quality is lost to the noise, and approachability becomes overwhelming.

 Unlike other awesome lists, this is NOT meant to be a comprehensive list for all options available in the Polkadot ecosystem.
-Instead, this will be a very opinionated and unapologetic list of resources which I find useful and that I use myself.
+Instead, this is a very opinionated and unapologetic list of resources which I find useful and that I use myself.

 You can feel confident that if you use these same resources, they will work and provide a great experience.